HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - encourage AasDuat

+- RootStart for a shared PR
 - TA & OnTheList activities may gain some focus
   - 0110: SoW preparation really needs attention
     - can this serve as a test on the DaniS relationship ?
+- RootEnd

 - provide more guidance to ToA
   - via GitHub ?